IsaKiko/D3-visualising-data/05-javascript.md

 cat_image.addEventListener("click", meow);
 ~~~

-Our event listener takes two arguments: the type of event and what we want it to do.
+Our event listener takes two arguments: the type of event and a callback: a function that explains what we want it to do when the event fires.
-We want to execute a callback function called `meow()`, which will open a pop-up window.
+We want to execute a function called `meow`, which will open a pop-up window.
 We can use the JavaScript function alert().

 ~~~{.js}
 function meow() {